...made with a lot of love 🤘🏻🙂

 Thanks

-@a1excpunkPosted over 2 years agoPixel perfect is kinda "not a good idea" with responsiveness because your work won't be seen on the same dimension devices so if the user misses that "sweet spot" everything scrambles.
+@a1excpunkPosted almost 3 years agoPixel perfect is kinda "not a good idea" with responsiveness because your work won't be seen on the same dimension devices so if the user misses that "sweet spot" everything scrambles.
 Plus, you tried pixel perfect with "responsive" units like % and rem, if you want to make pixel perfect work it's a better idea to make it static for both, desktop and mobile versions.

 Marked as helpful1